Strippit Houdaille

 --- Pre-Regulator Panel

-The Pre-Regulator takes the Raw D.C.
-Voltage (about 12 to 13 VDC) from the Floor-Plate Assembly, Pre-Regulates it to a Clean Voltage (about 8.5 to 9 VDC) before sending it to Each Circuit Board's
+Pre-Regulator takes Raw D.C.
+Voltage (about 12 to 13 VDC) from Floor-Plate Assembly, Pre-Regulates it to a Clean Voltage (about 8.5 to 9 VDC) before sending it to Each Circuit Board's 5 Volt Regulator in Card-Cage Assembly.
+Without Clean 5 volt Power to Chips, anything can Happen.

-This Work Needs to be done by a Good Technician.
+Repeat for other Transistor.
+Work Needs to be done by a Good Technician.

-They are easy to distinguish by the 1-Line Self-Scan Display Unit, and the small Keypad used for Data-Entry,
+First Type of HECC80 Controls are commonly called the HECC80/1.
+They are easy to distinguish by 1-Line Self-Scan Display Unit and small Keypad used for Data-Entry, like Control pictured at left.

-All of the HECC80/1 Type Controls are closely related, and many of their Circuit Boards are interchangeable, But Not All!
+All of HECC80/1 Type Controls are closely related, and many of their Circuit Boards are interchangeable, But Not All!

 Great effort was made by Engineering, but this was a big project for a small Company, and development was a bit slow.
-To put it in Proper-Context, Strippit shipped their CNC HECC80 Control 5 years Before IBM shipped their First PC Computer!
+To put it in Proper-Context, Strippit Shipped their CNC HECC80 Control 5 years Before

 HECC80/3 CONTROLS